Difference Between Surface Pro and Surface Go

 Microsoft Surface Go vs Microsoft Surface Pro

 Surface Pro has Intel U-series CPU.
 These processors have a power consumption of 15 watts and benefit from performance and efficiency cores.
-The Surface Pro 9 is powered by an Intel Core i7-1255U CPU with 10 cores altogether — two for performance and eight for efficiency.
+An Intel Core i7-1255U CPU powers the Surface Pro 9 with 10 cores altogether — two for performance and eight for efficiency.
 This improves battery life as well as productivity while using it.

 Surface Go supports low Pentium or Core i3 CPUs.
-Although this CPU is dual core, it lacks performance and efficiency cores.
+Although this CPU is dual-core, it lacks performance and efficiency cores.
 It’s recommended to avoid the Intel Pentium variant of the Surface Go 3 if you intend to do more than simple online browsing and multitasking four or more tabs on your webpage.
 If you prefer a Surface Go 3, the Core i3 model is the best to get because it is significantly more powerful.

 Comparison Table